bkw777/FluxEngine_Kit/README.md

 For drives that need STEP+DIRECTION, install the 2 jumpers on the side marked NEW.
 ![](PCB/out/FluxEngine_Hat_CDC-standard.new.jpg)

 If you don't need the OLD option, you don't need to populate C1 or U1 or the jumper pin header.
-Just use solder in place of the NEW jumpers and leave the U1 and C1 footprints empty.
+Just use solder or wire in place of the NEW jumpers and leave the U1 and C1 footprints empty.

 NONE OF THESE ARE TESTED YET